What makes our Bodywork approach unique?

-Ortho-bionomy is the basis of all bodywork sessions because it taps into the neurology to release dysfunctional patterns.
-Ortho-bionomy is a form of gentle osteopathy, working with junctions of the body through a self-corrective approach.
+Positional Release is the primary modality of all bodywork sessions because it taps into the neurology to release dysfunctional patterns by working with junctions of the body through a self-corrective approach.
 By going with the direction of comfort, the body is then able to self-correct the dysfunctional imbalance through tuning into the nervous system.
 This method is really efficient as it allows the soft tissue to return to a functional level so that the bones are carried in alignment and joints can function optimally.

 Sports Massage Therapy: